 The annual St. George's Day celebrations are held in Pinner Village High Street on a Sunday in April close to St George's Day.
 The picturesque High Street is closed to traffic for the day and transformed into a family friendly venue for celebrating the patron saint of England, St George.

-The centrepiece of the celebrations is Ye Olde Wheelbarrow Race, a unique Pinner event in which teams of two take it in turns to push their partner in a wheelbarrow, drink beer and race round the streets of Pinner.
+The highlight of the celebrations is always Ye Olde Wheelbarrow Race, a unique Pinner event in which teams of two take it in turns to push their partner in a wheelbarrow, drink beer and race round the streets of Pinner.
 This starts at Little Common (just past the Police Station) and ends at Church Farm Green (opposite the Parish Church).